alemaulou/alemaulou/README.md

 ### 🇮🇹 🇨🇳 🇺🇸 🏳️‍🌈

 ✌️ Hello there!
 I'm Alessandro.
-I am a Computer Science Educator and Curriculum Developer.
+I am a Computer Science instructor and Yoga Instructor.

 🏡 I currently reside in the beautiful city of San Francisco.

-🌱 I work as a CS Coach for Google's Code Next!
+🌱 I work as a CS Coach for Google Code Next! (https://codenext.withgoogle.com/)

-🚴 Outside of tech, I enjoy to run, cycle, practice yoga, lift, and climb!
+🚴 Outside of tech and yoga, I enjoy to run, cycle, lift, and climb!

 📫 Reach me on [LinkedIn](https://www.linkedin.com/in/alessandro-lou/)!